Hooolm/auto-towers/Brainstorm.md

 # Auto-towers
 *Tower Defense Autochess Game Mechanics*

+## Overall
+A autochess game which rotates between combat phases and shop phases.
+Starting with a shop phase.
+In the shop phase you buy towers to defend against incomming monsters.
+A buy phase and combat phase we is called a round.

 ## Combat Units
 **Towers**: Defensive units that aim to keep all monsters at bay, attacking the nearest enemy minion within range.
 Basic towers are stationary.
 **Monsters**: Offensive units with the goal of crumbling towers.
 Basic monsters will move each tick.